vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 *Fourth Annual Report of the Minorities’ Commission*, New Delhi, 1983.

-*Futūhāt-i-Ālamgîrî* of Ishwardas Nagar, translated into English by Tanseem Ahmad, Delhi, 1978.
+*Futūhāt-i-Ālamgīrī* of Ishwardas Nagar, translated into English by Tanseem Ahmad, Delhi, 1978.